Germany says three out of four Nord Stream pipelines damaged beyond repair

 The European Union also considers sabotage to be the likely cause of the leaks in the Nord Stream 1 and 2 gas pipelines and has threatened to take countermeasures.

-"All available information indicates that these leaks are the result of a deliberate act," said EU foreign policy chief Josep Borrell the same day, reports Tagesspiegel.
+"All available information indicates that these leaks are the result of a deliberate act," said EU foreign policy chief Josep Borrell the same day, reported Tagesspiegel.
 Any intentional disruption to Europe's energy infrastructure will "be met with a robust and collective response."

 As expected, Ukraine was even more explicit: "The large-scale 'gas leak' at Nord Stream 1 is nothing more than a terrorist attack planned by Russia and an act of aggression towards the EU," wrote Ukrainian presidential adviser Mykhailo Podoliak on Twitter.

-Moscow has blamed the US, pointing to explicit threats by US President Joe Biden and others ahead of the war that the US would shut down the pipeline if Russia invaded Ukraine, irrespective of its European partners wishes.
+Moscow has blamed the US, pointing to explicit threats by US President Joe Biden and others ahead of the war that the US would shut down the pipeline if Russia invaded Ukraine, irrespective of its European partners' wishes.
 Russia has called a UN emergency meeting where it will present its evidence.

 According to a Russian media report, a US helicopter that was loitering over that section of the pipeline could be involved in the leaks in the Nord Stream 1 and 2 gas pipelines.